What is Ripple and Is It Worth Investing in Ripple in 2021?

 The bottom line is that you should always do your own research.
 Make sure you carefully consider all the factors that affect the price of Ripple before deciding whether or not to invest in Ripple (XRP).

-If you enjoyed reading What is Ripple and Is It Worth Investing in Ripple in 2020 please give it a like and share it with anyone else you think it may be of interest too.
+If you enjoyed reading What is Ripple and Is It Worth Investing in Ripple in 2021 please share it with anyone else you think it may be of interest too.

 Disclaimer: Cryptocurrencies are highly volatile.
 Your capital is at risk